 Final Words

 Both Intel’s and AMD’s newer generation of CPUs support PCIe 4.0.
-AMD brought support for 4.0 with the release of Ryzen 3000 series CPU, whereas Intel brought the support with their 11th Gen CPUs.
+AMD supported 4.0 by releasing the Ryzen 3000 series CPU, whereas Intel brought help with their 11th Gen CPUs.

-Here I talked in detailed about currently which Intel and AMD CPUs support PCIe 4.0.
+I discussed which Intel and AMD CPUs currently support PCIe 4.0.
 This list will only grow in the future.
-However, with PCIe 5.0 just around the corner, the PCIe 4.0 era will last far shorter compared to the previous PCIe 3.0.
+However, with PCIe 5.0 just around the corner, the PCIe 4.0 era will last far shorter than the previous PCIe 3.0.